shredmaster/vuex-help/README.md

 # vuex-help

-a plugin offers more natural and pleasant API for [Vuex](http://vuex.vuejs.org/).
+a plugin offers more natural API for [Vuex](http://vuex.vuejs.org/).

 <hr />